zbzMonkey/zbzMonkey.github.io/_pages/about.md

 I am preparing to graduate from USTC.
 It is a great time these two years.
 I have learned a lot and made some good friends.
-I am now applying for a PhD programm.
+I am now applying for a PhD program.
 Hope I can find another good place to keep improving myself.